Mobile and digital technology use in today’s world is ever-evolving but rapidly becoming relied upon for many everyday tasks.

 New South Wales' Premier Mike Baird promised to introduce the digital license within four years.
 However, a lot of co-operation will be needed to set up a practical multi-jurisdictional approach in the country.

 In November 2016, NSW's Minister for Finance, Services and Property Dominic Perrottet said that digital driver licenses would be introduced by 2019.
 A pilot in Dubbo started in November 2017.

-The DDL, to be introduced in September 2019, has been delayed.
+The mDL, to be introduced in September 2019, has been delayed.

-- In May 2016, Britain's Driver and Vehicle Licensing Agency (DVLA) revealed it was also working on a digital driving license for smartphones.
-DVLA showed a "prototype" of a feature that would let people store their license in their phone and turn driver's iPhone into an ID.
-According to the Daily Mail of March 31, 2017, the Agency will test the system this September and plan a roll-out for spring 2018.
+In May 2016, Britain's Driver and Vehicle Licensing Agency (DVLA) revealed it was also working on a digital driving license for smartphones.
+DVLA showed a "prototype" of a feature that would let people store their licenses on their phones and turn the driver's iPhone into an ID.
+According to the Daily Mail of 31 March 2017, the Agency will test the system this September and plan a roll-out for spring 2018.
 The existing UK driving licence will still be available.

-- In October 2019, South Korea announced that it would make its digital driver's licenses available in Q1 2020.
+In October 2019, South Korea announced it would make its digital driver's licenses available in Q1 2020.
 According to the Korea Herald of 12 August 2020, over 1 million drivers use the digital driver’s license app.

-As of today, the market is at an early stage, and standards are not fully defined.
-In 2016, the ISO SC17 WG10 - Task Force 14 "Mobile Driving Licence" started to work on verification standards for Mobile DL and defined the scope of off-line verification.
+As of today, the mobile driver's license market is at an early stage, and current standards are being finalized.
+In 2016, the ISO SC17 WG10 - Task Force 14 "Mobile Driving License" started to work on verification standards for Mobile DL and set the scope of offline verification.

 ISO 18013 is the standard for driver’s licenses, and Part 5 is to specify the technical requirements for mobile driver’s licenses.